icub-tech-iit/documentation/docs/icub_sensors/yarp_nws_convention.md

 - `/<robotPortPrefix>/<partName>/inertials/rpc:o` : Exposes several information related to the part via a YARP RPC port

+### IMU Client device

-**Note: these YARP ports are not meant to be accessed directly, but should be accessed instead via the [`multipleanalogsensorsclient`](https://www.yarp.it/git-master/classMultipleAnalogSensorsClient.html) device.**
+These YARP ports are not meant to be accessed directly, but should be accessed instead via the [`multipleanalogsensorsclient`](https://www.yarp.it/git-master/classMultipleAnalogSensorsClient.html) device.

 The client device will expose sensors related to the following [Multiple Analog Sensors Interfaces](https://www.yarp.it/latest/group__dev__iface__multiple__analog.html), so they can be easily queried: